openconfig/gribi/doc/specification.md

 #### 4.1.3.3 AFTOperation Response

-Device executes the received AFTOperations and streams the result to the sender (a gRIBI client) via a list of `AFTResult` messages in `ModifyResponse`.
+Device executes the received AFTOperations and streams the results to the sender (a gRIBI client) via a list of `AFTResult` messages in `ModifyResponse`.
 Each AFTOperation should be responded individually.
-The device MUST NOT stream the result to clients other than the sender (see x.y.z for client definition).
+The device MUST NOT stream the results to clients other than the sender (see x.y.z for client definition).

 An `AFTResult` message must have the followings fields populated by the device:
 * `id` - indicates which AFTOperation this message is about.
 It corresponds to the `id` field of the received `AFTOperation` message.